Liverpool fan dies 32 years after life-changing injuries at Hillsborough

 Hillsborough’s 97th victim: Liverpool fan Andrew Devine dies 32 years after life-changing injuries in disaster

-A Liverpool FC fan who suffered life-changing injuries in the Hillsborough disaster has died, 32 years on.
+A Liverpool FC fan who suffered life-changing injuries at Hillsborough has died, 32 years on — and a coroner has has recorded him as the 97th victim of the disaster.

 Andrew Devine, 55, was badly hurt in the tragedy at the FA Cup semi-final on April 15 1989.